Skip to main content

 PepT1-Mediated KPV Uptake Reduces Intestinal Inflammation

-In vitro (human intestinal epithelial and immune cells) and in vivo (DSS and TNBS murine colitis models)Human colonocyte cell lines and mice with chemically induced colitis
+In vitro (human intestinal epithelial and immune cells) plus in vivo (DSS and TNBS murine colitis)Human colonocyte and immune cell lines, and mice with chemically induced colitis

-In vivo, DSS and TNBS murine colitis models including MC1R-deficient miceWild-type and MC1R-deficient mice with chemically induced colitis
+In vivo, DSS and TNBS murine colitis including melanocortin-1 receptor-deficient miceWild-type and MC1R-deficient mice with chemically induced colitis

 In vitro, TNF-alpha-stimulated human bronchial epithelial cellsHuman bronchial epithelial cell cultures

-KPV entered cells, accumulated in the nucleus, and competitively inhibited p65/RelA binding to importin-alpha3.
-It did not block IkBa phosphorylation (the upstream step).
-Dose-dependent suppression of NF-kB transcriptional activity and IL-8 secretion was confirmed.
+KPV entered cells, accumulated in the nucleus, and competitively inhibited p65/RelA binding to the importin-alpha3 site, implicating importin armadillo domains 7 and 8.
+It did not block upstream IkBa phosphorylation.
+KPV reduced IL-8 and eotaxin secretion and MMP-9 activity.

 Nanoparticle-Delivered KPV for Ulcerative Colitis

-In vitro (macrophages, human colonic epithelial cells) and in vivo (DSS murine colitis)RAW264.7 macrophages, human colonic epithelial cells, and mice with DSS-induced colitis
+In vitro (macrophages, human colonic epithelial cells) plus in vivo (DSS murine colitis)RAW264.7 macrophages, human colonic epithelial cells, and mice with DSS-induced colitis

 Dosing & Administration